Bicolor cat: Van

 Van-patterned cats are bicolor cats, they are mostly white (generally more than 75% white).
 They have color around their ears and tail, separated by white coloring.
 They may have small (roughly coin sized) colored spots on and around their spine.
+This coat pattern type has high-grade white spotting.
+It ranges from seven to nine on the Bicolor grade chart.

 The term Van pattern comes from the Turkish Van (named after Lake Van), which is a Van-patterned bicolor breed.
-The Van pattern is known to animal geneticists as the Seychelles (Seychellois) pattern and is classified into three variants: